ray-project/ray/doc/source/ray-overview/installation.rst

 Windows support is in Beta.
 Ray supports running on Windows with the following caveats (only the first is Ray-specific, the rest are true anywhere Windows is used):

-* multi-node Ray clusters are untested.
+* Multi-node Ray clusters are untested.

 * Filenames are tricky on windows and there still may be a few places where ray assumes unix filenames rather than windows ones.
 This can be true in downstream